Fashion Designer Diaries #3: Thrifting at The Garment District, Cambridge Science Festival, Upcycling, & More!

 I had a 30 minuet break between that panel and the next so I admired the work on display.
 Some of it was made by students from my school!

 The second panel was Transformers: Color, Silhouette, and Pattern.
 This panel focused on technology more than I had anticipated.
-It opened with how one panelist had created a pair of pants that could trick facial recongition software into not recognizing you.
-She accomplished this utilizing. pattern.
+It opened with how one panelist had created a pair of pants that could trick facial recognition software into not recognizing you.
+She accomplished this utilizing, pattern.
 Another panelists there was more of a business analyst who discussed some basic psychology of color and how color sells.
 Another panelist was a teacher who I found out teaches at my school!
 Sadly, I didn't get the chance to introduce myself.
-He talked about his experiences getting students to experiment with color, the basics with coming up with a silhouette, and the importance of fabric in relation to a silouette.
+He talked about his experiences getting students to experiment with color, the basics with coming up with a silhouette, and the importance of fabric in relation to a silhouette.
 The panelists wanted the audience to walk away contemplating how technology might be the future of fashion and how fashion is ultimately about people.

 I'll be writing an article about this event for my school's fashion magazine!
 We have a club meeting tonight in which I'll figure out more details.